madrigals1/maze_tkinter/README.md

 # MazeGenerator

 Project for generating labyrinths, made in Python3 using Tkinter.
 Sadly only generates up to 128x128 labyrinths.
+Also program can generate the path from start to end.

 > Works in Python3